john9francis/radiation-modeling/Geant4-install-instructions.md

 What ended up working for me was closely following Physino's YouTube tutorial, "[How to compile Geant4 on Windows](https://www.youtube.com/watch?v=GykiM1lPON4)."
 This approach uses the CMake GUI instead of the command line.

-I would reccomend following the YouTube tutorial, but here's a basic overview of how to build and compile Geant4 from the source.
+I would reccomend following the YouTube tutorial.
+The following is basically a summary of Physino's video:

 ### 1. Create the neccesary folders.